 The first sign is often a change in size, shape or colour of an existing mole or freckle, or a new one.

-If you see anything you're unsure about, contact a GP, skin specialist, or Nurse Dermoscopist.
+If you see anything you're unsure about, contact a GP or skin specialist.

 Examine your body front and back in the mirror, on the left and right sides with arms raised.